Australian rules football: In the arts and popular culture

 In 1889, Australian impressionist painter Arthur Streeton captured football games en plein air for the 9 by 5 Impression Exhibition, titling one work The National Game.
-Paintings by Sidney Nolan (Footballer, 1946) and John Brack (Three of the Players, 1953) helped to establish Australian football as a serious subject for modernists, and many Aboriginal artists have explored the game, often fusing it with the mythology of their region.
+Paintings by Sidney Nolan (Footballer, 1946) and John Brack (Three of the Players, 1953) helped to establish Australian rules football as a serious subject for modernists, and many Aboriginal artists have explored the game, often fusing it with the mythology of their region.
 Vincent Namatjira won the 2020 Archibald Prize for his portrait of Adam Goodes.

 In cartooning, WEG's VFL/AFL premiership posters—inaugurated in 1954—have achieved iconic status among Australian football fans.
-Australian football statues can be found throughout the country, some based on famous photographs, among them Haydn Bunton Sr.'s leap, Jack Dyer's charge and Nicky Winmar lifting his jumper.
-In the 1980s, a group of postmodern architects based in Melbourne began incorporating references to Australian football into their buildings, an example being Building 8 by Edmond and Corrigan.
+Australian rules football statues can be found throughout the country, some based on famous photographs, among them Haydn Bunton Sr.'s leap, Jack Dyer's charge and Nicky Winmar lifting his jumper.
+In the 1980s, a group of postmodern architects based in Melbourne began incorporating references to Australian rules football into their buildings, an example being Building 8 by Edmond and Corrigan.

-Dance sequences based on Australian football feature heavily in Robert Helpmann's 1964 ballet The Display, his first and most famous work for the Australian Ballet.
+Dance sequences based on Australian rules football feature heavily in Robert Helpmann's 1964 ballet The Display, his first and most famous work for The Australian Ballet.
 The game has also inspired well-known plays such as And the Big Men Fly (1963) by Alan Hopgood and David Williamson's The Club (1977), which was adapted into a 1980 film, directed by Bruce Beresford.
 Mike Brady's 1979 hit "Up There Cazaly" is considered an Australian football anthem, and references to the sport can be found in works by popular musicians, from singer-songwriter Paul Kelly to the alternative rock band TISM.
 Others, such as Tame Impala's Kevin Parker, have written songs for their favourite AFL club.
-Many Australian football video games have been released, notably the AFL series.
+Many Australian rules football video games have been released, notably the AFL series.